Temporary Accommodation Insurance

 Compare temporary accommodation benefits in home insurance

 You can only receive cover for emergency accommodation once you've made a claim for an insured event, like a fire, and the insurer agrees to pay your claim.

 At this point, your insurer will inform you of whether or not it will pay for temporary accommodation, provided your home is uninhabitable.

 How does home insurance cover me for emergency accommodation?

 The amount you get paid depends on the insurer.
 For many, the amount you will receive will be based on the weekly rentable value of your home.

 What kind of emergencies are eligible for emergency accommodation?

 It's not uncommon for the authorities to order evacuations or prevent you from returning home during bushfire season.
-However, only youi specifies in its product disclosure statement (PDS) that it will pay your temporary accommodation if you are ordered to evacuate.
+However, most policies will only pay for temporary accommodation if your home is destroyed by a fire, not if you are ordered to evacuate.

 More guides on Finder

-The 10 biggest movers on the ASX for Tuesday 22 June 2021.
+Here are the 10 biggest movers on the ASX for Friday 21 January 2022.